Mite Explanation and History

 Mite Boxes — How They Began

-Perhaps inspired by the various "cent" or "mite" societies of the early 1800s, the Woman's Mission to Woman (Baptist) urged members in its first circular letter in 1871 to use their new mite box to raise funds.
+Perhaps inspired by the various "cent" or "mite" societies of the early 1800s, the Woman's Mission to Woman (Baptist) urged members in its first circular letter in 1871 to use their new Mite Box to raise funds.
 The entire family was encouraged to contribute.
 The garnet-colored paper box had an opening on the top and the words, "Woman's Mission to Woman," in gold letters on the side.

 LWML Mite Boxes

 Over the years, many Lutheran Ladies Aid societies used a box to gather funds in support of local and synod ministries.
 Under the original 1928 Lutheran Women's Missionary Endeavor organizational plan, each woman in every congregation would receive a Mite Box if she participated in the Ladies Aid.
-Receipts from the 92 Ladies Aid societies totalled $6651.31 in 1930.
+Receipts from the 92 Ladies Aid societies totaled $6651.31 in 1930.

 The Lutheran Women's Missionary League, formally recognized by the Lutheran Church—Missouri Synod in 1942, required by the newly adopted constitution and bylaws, that 25% of all missionary contributions be given to the national organization, shared from the districts.